Search

 Make a Draft

 Drafting with a storyboard is a lot of fun!
-Any graphic novel format can begin with a draft storyboard which is when your story really comes together.
+Any format can begin with a draft storyboard which is when your story really comes together.
 Take all those ideas and arrange them into a basic story structure.
 This could look very different for a graphic novel than a piece of straight writing.
 It might involve putting characters and/or scenes in the cells, but not customizing them.
 A handy trick with the Storyboard Creator is copying and moving cells.
 That way, you can add more cells in between other cells, copy cells and make slight changes, rearrange cell order, and more.

 Drafts are supposed to be sketches of the final project, not the final story.
 The first draft and the published work could be miles apart - and that's fine.
 Don't try to get everything right the first time - it will only be frustrating.
 The draft is there just to get the ideas in a coherent (or not) order - to move into the shape of a story.
 It is not until all of the ideas are laid out before you that you can make sense of them and make them good!